commercialhaskell/stack/doc/GUIDE.md

 ```

 In addition, `stack path` accepts command line arguments to state which of
 these keys you're interested in, which can be convenient for scripting.
-As a
+As an
-simple example, let's find out which versions of GHC are installed locally:
+example, let's just get the path to the version of GHC we're using.

 ```
-michael@d30748af6d3d:~/wai$ ls $(stack path --ghc-paths)/*.installed
+michael@d30748af6d3d:~/wai$ stack path --compiler-path /home/michael/.stack/programs/x86_64-linux/ghc-7.8.4/bin/ghc
-/home/michael/.stack/programs/x86_64-linux/ghc-7.10.2.installed
-/home/michael/.stack/programs/x86_64-linux/ghc-7.8.4.installed
 ```

-(Yes, that command requires a \*nix shell, and likely won't run on Windows.)

 While we're talking about paths, to wipe our stack install completely, here's
 what needs to be removed: